 Russia’s borders with Europe

-Russia shares borders with eight European countries, including six Schengen members (of which five are full EU members).
+Russia shares its western borders with eight European countries, including six Schengen members (of which five are full EU members).
 In the north, it borders Norway, Finland, Estonia, and Latvia; the Russian Baltic exclave of Kaliningrad also borders Poland and Lithuania.
 These six borders can basically be crossed wherever the roads and railways cross them; if travelling by bus or train, crossing in to or out from Russia and these six countries should be straightforward enough.
 The short Norwegian border has just a single crossing on the road between Kirkenes and Murmansk – but what a border to be crossing!
 The northernmost border crossing in the world and the very definition of remote.

 The other two European countries bordering Russia are Belarus and Ukraine, with special circumstances existing in each case.
 Belarus and Russia are actually part of an immigration and customs union, meaning that the border between them is effectively open and invisible, just a line on the map.
 This means that in theory you could enter Russia here without a Russian visa, but that would be very ill-advised – and in any case, Russian accommodations are required to register your visa with the local police when you check in.
 You also need a visa for Belarus (unless you arrive by air or you’re from a CIS member nation), so although this is an open border most visitors will actually need to deal with a double-whammy of former Soviet Bloc Red Visa Tape to be in the position of crossing it.

 As for Ukraine, parts of the Russia-Ukraine border are under dispute and have been a live conflict zone for the last couple of years.
 Other than the Moscow – Kiev train, you should probably not be going anywhere near this border for the foreseeable future.